Root Camp

 Team Work

-The first group takes the van to the field, while the others make lunch.
+We’re divided into two groups for the day.
+The first group takes the van to the field in the morning, while the others make lunch.

-In the kitchen, we learn the basics.
-How to chop an onion, peel a pumpkin, make simple dishes.
-We also explore more unusual ingredients and using more ambitious techniques.
-We keep our work stations tidy and the kitchen clean.
+In the kitchen, we learn the essential skills; how to chop an onion, peel a pumpkin and make simple tasty dishes.
+We do, however, explore more unusual ingredients and use more ambitious techniques.

 Lunch